petersenpeter/CellExplorer/docs/tutorials/behavior-tutorial.md

 # Behavior pipeline tutorial
 {: .no_toc}

 This tutorial covers how to generate the behavioral structs, firing rate maps, and show them in CellExplorer.
+The tutorial is also available as a Matlab script: [behavioral_data_Tutorial](https://github.com/petersenpeter/CellExplorer/blob/master/tutorials/behavioral_data_Tutorial.m).

 __The steps are:__
 1. Get session info and spikes